 The first step is to insulate your garage.
 Most garages don’t have insulated outside walls.
 That’s a major reason why they’re so cold in the winter and so hot in the summer.
 Fortunately, many garages have walls that either aren’t finished with drywall or haven’t been painted, so preparing to install your insulation doesn’t involve much.
 You’ll also want to install an insulated garage door if you don’t already have one.

 Now you’re ready to heat your garage.
-You’ve got several options, depending on how much you want to spend and how much additional work you want to put into the project.
-I doubt you’re going to want to completely redo your home’s duct system, so here are some less expensive solutions you can explore:
+You have several options, depending on how much you want to spend and how much additional work you want to put into the project.
+I doubt you’re going to want to redo your home’s duct system entirely, so here are some less-expensive solutions you can explore:

-- Ductless Heating and Cooling– These units are more efficient and eco-friendly, but they’re also a little more expensive.
-The advantage is you’ll get a quicker, more even climate adjustment and it can function to cool your garage in the summer months as well.
+- Ductless Heating and Cooling– These units are more efficient and eco-friendly but also a little more expensive.
+The advantage is you’ll get a quicker, more even climate adjustment and it can also cool your garage in the summer months.

 There are other options, including wood-burning stoves, that you can look into.
 Be forewarned, however.
 Some of these other heating methods may require installing additional ventilation, and you must always check to see if they violate the terms of your homeowner’s insurance.

-Just because you don’t have a basement doesn’t mean you have to abandon your “man cave.”
-If you’d like some more garage man cave ideas to turn that space into the man cave of your dreams, give us, Garage Designs of St. Louis, a call.
-We’ll come out and give you their design ideas plus a free estimate on what it might cost to make your “man cave” dream a reality.
+Just because you don’t have a basement doesn’t mean you must abandon your “man cave.”
+If you’d like more garage man cave ideas to turn that space into the man cave of your dreams, call us, Garage Designs of St. Louis.
+We’ll come out and give you their design ideas, plus a free estimate on what it might cost to make your “man cave” dream a reality.
 Because Garage Designs specializes in garages, they can also help you find storage solutions for all the stuff that once resided where your “man cave” will be.